-- 2. The penalty is a custodial sentence of not less than three years if the offender threatens to kill or seriously injure the victim or to treat the victim with cruelty. - 3.
-In particularly serious cases, and in particular if the act involves several victims, the offender is liable to a custodial sentence of life. - 4.
-If the offender abandons the coercion and releases the victim, a reduced penalty may be imposed (Art.
+- 3. In particularly serious cases, and in particular if the act involves several victims, the offender is liable to a custodial sentence of life. - $4.^{213}$ If the offender abandons the coercion and releases the victim, a reduced penalty may be imposed (Art.
 48a). - 5.
 Any person who commits the offence abroad is also liable to the foregoing penalties provided he is arrested in Switzerland and not extradited.
 Article 7 paragraphs 4 and 5 apply.
-166